-If your country has Uber (check which ILP countries/vacation spots have Uber) use that over a taxi.
+If your country has Uber or other Rideshare setups, use those over a taxi.
 We love Uber for a few reasons: the price is decided beforehand, so there’s no need to haggle down the cost or worry that you’re being overcharged.
 Uber does have peak times that will fluctuate the price, but you and the driver are on the same page about cost at all times.

 Use Taxi Lines

 If you’re in a major spot like an airport, use official taxi lines.
 Outside of your terminal, there's usually huge signs that say "Taxi" directing you where to go and there should be designated lines where official taxis will queue up to pick up travelers; most travelers get into trouble by jumping in an unofficial taxi, or riding with someone who says they can take you there for cheaper than a taxi.
 You know when you walk out of the baggage area and there's a huge line of people that are yelling taxi and asking where you're going? ...
 Yeah those guys aren't official and while they can likely get you to where you're going without you having to stand in the taxi line, they're also likely going to cost you much, much more.
 Same thing with anyone who walks up to you asking if you need a taxi — they're not an official driver; they're just giving rides as a side job and they're more likely take advantage of naive foreigners.